ECO and GBIS solid wall insulation scheme issues

 What is the Great British Insulation Scheme?

-The Great British Insulation Scheme (GBIS) seeks to tackle fuel poverty and reduce energy bills by providing help with free or cheaper single insulation measures.
+The Great British Insulation Scheme (GBIS) was a Government energy efficiency scheme that sought to tackle fuel poverty and reduce energy bills by providing help with free or cheaper single insulation measures.

 What is the Energy Company Obligation?